So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 Who flys to Kutaisi?

-Wizz Air operate the only international flights in and out of Kutaisi Airport at the time of writing.
-However, this does include routes from many eastern and western European cities as well as Dubai.
-Wizz Air flights from London Luton to Kutaisi are currently suspended, but previously a twice-weekly service operated.
+Wizz Air, Belavia and Air Astana operate international flights in and out of Kutaisi Airport currently.
+However, this does include routes from many eastern and western European cities as well as the United Arab Emirates and Kazakhstan.

 Overland travel options to Kutaisi

 Kutaisi is a 2.5-hour drive from Batumi, Georgia’s second city that sits on the Black Sea.
-Similarly, it takes around 3.5 hours to drive between Tbilisi and Kutaisi.
+Similarly, it takes around 3.5 hours to drive from Kutaisi to Tbilisi and vice versa.

 Trains also run from both Batumi and Tbilisi to Kutaisi.
-However, these only run once per day and take longer than the drive.
+However, these only run once per day and take longer than the drive (5.5 hours).

 Do I need a visa to visit Kutaisi/Georgia?